-Charging an individual with an Employee Policy violation for making a materially false statement in bad faith in the course of a Title IX grievance proceeding does not constitute Retaliation prohibited under these Procedures.
+Charging an individual with a Student Code of Conduct/Employee Policy violation for making a materially false statement in bad faith in the course of a Title IX grievance proceeding does not constitute Retaliation prohibited under these Procedures.

 Q. Freedom of Speech and Academic Freedom